sk4ndal-commits/angular-ecommerce/README.md

 The user login hangs in an infinite loop after pressing the ``Anmelden`` button.
 No error messages occur, all configurations on the Okta-server-side and the client are correct, all entities necessary to succeed the operation are correctly defined.
 No errors in the Okta-application-dashboard.
 The Okta sign in widget uses callback function on login which are never called.
-It seems to be a problem on the Okta-server side.

 ## Future Work